bateau84/openttd/README.md

 ### Networking ###
 By default docker does not expose the containers on your network.
-This you must do manually with `-p` parameter (see https://docs.docker.com/engine/reference/commandline/run/ for more detauls on -p).
+This you must do manually with `-p` parameter (see https://docs.docker.com/engine/reference/commandline/run/ for more details on -p).
 If your openttd config is set up to listen on port 3979 you need to map the container port to your machines network like so `-p 3979:3979` where the first reference is the container port and the second your machines port.

 ### Examples ###